million12/docker-gitbucket/README.md

 - `HOSTNAME` runtime variable `--host=`
 - `DATA_DIR` runtime variable `--gitbucket.home=`

-#### Nginx Features

-##### - HTTP/2 support
-Container is built with `http/2` support and by default it listens on port `443`.
-Make sure you open it on `docker run`.
-Port `81` is used by default for load balancing (`HAProxy`) ssl termination.

-##### - dummy SSL certificates
-The default *catch-all* vhost is configured to work on HTTPS as well.

-##### - error logging

-Nginx `error_log` is set to `stderr` and therefore Nginx log is available only via `docker logs [contaienr]`, together with supervisor logs.

-This is probably best approach if you'd like to source your logs from outside the container (e.g. via `docker logs` or CoreOS `journald`) and you don't want to worry about logging and log management inside your container.

-##### - graceful reload after config change

-Folders `/etc/nginx/` and `/data/conf/nginx/` are monitored for any config changes and, when they happen, Nginx is gracefully reloaded.

-##### - Nginx status page

-Nginx status page is configured under `/nginx_status` URL on the default vhost.
-Also see `STATUS_PAGE_ALLOWED_IP` env variable described below.
-Eample output:

-	Active connections: 1
-	server accepts handled requests
-	11475 11475 13566
-	Reading: 0 Writing: 1 Waiting: 0

 ### Usage

     docker run \
       -d \
       --name gitbucket \
       -p 80:80 \
-      -p 443:443 \
       -p 29418:29418 \
       million12/gitbucket